-ANTH 4980 Directed Study in Anthropology 1-0-1 to 3-0-3 Prerequisites: ANTH 1102 or permission of instructor.
+ANTH 4980 Directed Study in Anthropology

+Prerequisites: ANTH 1102 or permission of instructor.
 Study in an area or subject not normally found in established courses offered by the department; may also allow the student to explore in more detail a topic which is normally covered by the department.
-May be
+May be repeated for credit.